 0 Comments

-While Sri Lanka was facing an unprecedented turmoil with the deepening economic crisis triggers raging street demonstrations, when groups of people, mostly young, stand in clusters chanting slogans, singing songs, making speeches, 27 Religious, Priests and HR Activists came together to Fatima Retreat House, Lewella Kandy from the 07th - 09th July 2022 to analyze and discern their mission.
+“Proposed security law and the Prevention of Terrorism Act“ was also discussed as an immerging issue with the facilitation of Mr. Ruki Fernando. ![]() While Sri Lanka was facing an unprecedented turmoil with the deepening economic crisis triggers raging street demonstrations, when groups of people, mostly young, stand in clusters chanting slogans, singing songs, making speeches, 27 Religious, Priests and HR Activists came together to Fatima Retreat House, Lewella Kandy from the 07th - 09th July 2022 to analyze and discern their mission.
 It was organized by the Human Rights Office Kandy with the theme “Protecting the Rights of the Voiceless”.
 The July meeting included religious leaders of other mainline churches and prominent Human Rights activists.
 There was an urgency to meet and discuss about the latest developments in the country with the deepening political & economic crisis.
 Hence recognizing the role as religious leaders and Human Rights activists was crucial when the youth continued the struggle of the people in the country for a new political culture.
-Most of the participants were already involved in the struggle for long term reforms both Political & Judicial in response to the crisis.
-Suren D. Perera AAL initiating the discussion of the workshop, raised some basic questions regarding the Economic crisis & the youth struggle.
+Most of the participants were already involved in the struggle for long term reforms both Political & Judicial in response to the crisis. ![]() Suren D. Perera AAL initiating the discussion of the workshop, raised some basic questions regarding the Economic crisis & the youth struggle.
 He paused 03 main questions:

 It was an individual and a group activity for which all the participants actively joined.
 The discussion on “Women & Economic crisis” was facilitated by Sarah Arumugam AAL.
 She briefly explained and questioned the life of women during the crisis and the participation and the leadership of women in the struggle.
-Further she raised the question regarding the response of the society to women's activism and the barriers to women's political participation in Sri Lanka.
-The perspective of the people in the north in relation to the economic crisis and the youth struggle was explained by Rev. Fr.
+Further she raised the question regarding the response of the society to women's activism and the barriers to women's political participation in Sri Lanka. ![]() The perspective of the people in the north in relation to the economic crisis and the youth struggle was explained by Rev. Fr.
 Jeyabalan Croos that was followed by a lively discussion.
 He reminded that the people in the north & east suffered for more than 25 years without basics such as food, medicine, fuel etc. and therefore he said that the people are quite used to live in a crisis situation and political leaders even if changed would not pay attention to the rights of the people in the north & east.
-However, he said he supports the youth in Struggle for a “System change”.
-The responsibility of the Media was explained by Mr. Sampath Samarakoon the Chief Editor of Vikalpa, enumerating the Ethics and guidelines that has to be followed when reporting in Public Media and also in Social Media.
+However, he said he supports the youth in Struggle for a “System change”. ![]() The responsibility of the Media was explained by Mr. Sampath Samarakoon the Chief Editor of Vikalpa, enumerating the Ethics and guidelines that has to be followed when reporting in Public Media and also in Social Media.
 He spelt out the process in identifying fake media, stories that contain elements of truth but are broadly inaccurate.
 However, he said that the “trusted new sources will correct errors in their stories and be transparent with readers when they’ve got things wrong”.
-Further he spoke about the Rights of the Digital Media.
-Human Rights that are to be safeguarded, especially the Right to Food and Medicine that are not guaranteed in our constitution was explained by Rukshan Fernando.
+Further he spoke about the Rights of the Digital Media. ![]() Human Rights that are to be safeguarded, especially the Right to Food and Medicine that are not guaranteed in our constitution was explained by Rukshan Fernando.
 Human Rights & UDHR endorsed by nearly all governments, including the debt collectors.
 “The UDHR prioritizes access to education and health care.
 In welfare-states, when a family goes bankrupt no child is expected to lose access to basic education and health care in order for debts to first be repaid; this principle apply for people everywhere”.
-He further said that the ideas of human rights and basic human needs are closely connected and “Human Rights” - rights that apply to every person because they are human, can be seen as rights to the fulfilment of, or ability to fulfil, basic human needs.
-With a biblical background Bishop Kumara brought in hope that has to be shared with the people who have lost hope.
+He further said that the ideas of human rights and basic human needs are closely connected and “Human Rights” - rights that apply to every person because they are human, can be seen as rights to the fulfillment of, or ability to fulfill, basic human needs. ![]() With a biblical background Bishop Kumara brought in hope that has to be shared with the people who have lost hope.
 “Being hopeful relies partly on having a sense of control - it’s the idea that you can exert an influence on the world around you and that the actions you take can have positive consequences in your life”.
 He further said “obviously there are some situations that are truly out of your control, taking some control could include elements of your self-care routine that you’re already doing.
 For instance, many people find that simple, small acts of compassion that help build that sense of control even in a chaotic situation" Since many of the participants were to join the protest on the 09th July, the meeting was concluded on the 08th with a thanksgiving service for Jeyabalan who celebrated his Birthday followed by a fellowship meal

 With COVID 19 health restrictions and guidelines, the workshop of the Religious and Priests for Human Rights (RPHR) was held at Fatima Retreat House, Lewella Kandy from the 14th - 17th February 2022 with 28 participants from different parts of the country.
 The participants had an exposure to the Katugastota - Thekkawatte garbage dumpsite and dolomite mining site at Digana on 15th February.
 Following the exposure there were discussions in small groups and several recommendations were made by the participants in protecting the environment especially with regard to the disposal of garbage. ![]() With the exposure, the participants had a firsthand experience and therefore were able to reflect on the massive destruction of the environmental due to the negligence of the people and short-term political ambitions of politicians.
 Rev. Fr.
 Sagara Jayamanne SSS made a scriptural in put on the theme “Prophetic call” while the present situation of the North and the East was highlighted by Rev. Fr.
 Jeyabalan Croos.
 The unexpected critical economic crisis in the country and the causes in relation to women were discussed with the facilitation of Mrs. Vishaka Dharmadasa.
 Bishop Kumara Illagasinghe explained the challenges faced by the plantation people followed by a lively discussion.
 In spite of various challenges and obstacles, possible initiatives within a limited democratic space were pointed out by Mr. Rukshan Fernando and some legal initiatives on the amendment to the PTA (Prevention of Terrorism ACT) were introduced by Mr. Suren D. Perera AAL for which the participants consented to become petitioners.
 Therefore, the petition to be filed in the Supreme Court was explained. ![]() The Director of CSR Rev. Fr.
 Rohan Silva OMI facilitated a discussion about the aftermath of the Easter Sunday Attack and requested the participants to study the recommendations made by the commission and invited the participants to work in solidarity to bring about Justice to the victims of Easter Sunday Attack.
 The 03-day workshop was concluded with a thanksgiving mass on the 17th February. ![]() Focusing on the theme "When Women lead, others follow” the Human Rights Office Kandy organized the International Women's day on the 12th March 2022 at the Parish hall of Fatima Shrine Padiwatte Kandy Sri Lanka.
 More than 100 participants from the families of the disappeared, families of the prisoners, the survivors of torture, rape, sexual and gender based violence and their families, the members of the support group and the staff of the Human Rights Office participated in the day’s programme.
 The guest speaker Ms. Geeva Nilmalgoda, Attorney at Law highlighted the theme and provided examples how women lead not only the families, but in many other spheres taking up responsibilities with determination.
 "Women as leaders have the capacity to lead others while they suffer silently but still have the courage to endure challenges”. ![]() The women who participated lit lamps in honour of all the suffering women, mothers who give new life to this earth, widows, daughters, child victims of sexual abuses, unborn babies, women labourers, women displaced by the war.
 Fr.
 Nandana Manatunga the Director of the HRO explained the purpose of gathering women to celebrate the Women’s day with the theme "When Women lead, others follow".
 He said it is because the women sustain initiatives until completion that there are so many women’s organizations and therefore he invited the participants who were present to face the challenges that are before them due to the economic downfall of the country.
 The participants were then divided in to groups and were asked to discuss their own experiences and the initiatives that they have taken to meet the unexpected challenges with the economic crisis, which resulted a severe inflation experienced during the last few weeks and which may continue in the coming months.
 The Human Rights Office prepared a meaningful way of the cross for the season of lent in 2022 as in previous years with visuals, based on the suffering and death of Christ comparing to the sufferings of the people in Sri Lanka and also in many other countries specially of the suffering people of Ukraine.
 The visual way of the cross, helped the faithful to reflect on our own lives, the crosses that we carry and the society in which we live and into enter in to the paschal mystery of Christ.
 The programmes were held in 30 different venues: in parishes, seminaries, houses of formation and in schools.
 Along with the way of the cross, based on Human Dignity Legal clinics were also held in some parishes with awareness programmes on Torture, Domestic violence, gender-based violence, Right to Information Act and Child Right The Human Rights Office joined the suffering people to protest against the present regime.
 Silent peaceful protests were held in Kandy on the 30th March and in Matale on the 02nd of April 2022.
 Several priests, nuns, professionals and civil society activists came together to express their dissatisfaction towards the political leaders who have shown a deaf ear to the cries of the people who are suffering without the most basics, such as power, fuel, gas, milk foods and even other essentials items.
 Although people wanted to make their voices and cries heard, they were afraid of the ruthless militarized regime.
 However, with our initiative to make our voices heard in public, the ordinary citizens, religious, professionals, university students have started protesting in public and so much so that the President declared a state of emergency and imposed curfew on the 03rd April 2022 fearing the public outrage against him and his cabinet of ministers.